 For the most part, universal laws needn’t be taught because they are common sense.
-As beings with an intellect, we’re able to see and evaluate the cause and effect of our actions.
+Most are able to see and evaluate the cause and effect of their actions.
 While the mind may have likes and dislikes that encourage us to flout the universal laws, a fully functioning intellect is able to discriminate and know that certain actions have the potential to create unpleasant results.
 In short, dharma helps keep us and everyone else safe.
-It’s for this reason that it’s important dharma be upheld, because without dharma chaos quickly ensues leading to a lack of discrimination (between right and wrong leads to unpleasant outcomes, which leads to anger, which leads to delusion and eventually, a loss of peace and freedom (both personally and collectively).
+It’s for this reason that it’s important it be upheld, because without dharma chaos quickly ensues.
+A lack of discrimination between right and wrong leads to unpleasant outcomes, which leads to anger, which leads to delusion and eventually, a loss of peace and freedom.

-In general, it could be said that what is dharmic or “good” is that which is in harmony with God.
-But a dharmi doesn’t necessarily need to be religious, they just need to recognize they are in a special relationship with nature that includes, other beings.
+In general, it could be said that what is dharmic is that which is in harmony with God.
+But a practitioner of dharma doesn’t necessarily need to be religious, they just need to recognize they are in a special relationship with nature that includes, among many things, other beings.
 In other words, they need to set aside their sense of small-self in order to reap the benefits of being a part of something much greater.
 Only then, can they lead a relatively peaceful life.